gammu/gammu/docs/manual/smsd/config.rst

     When you set PhoneID, all messages (including injected ones) will be marked by this string and it allow more SMS daemons to share single database.
-This option has actually no effect of FILES backend service.
+This option has actually no effect of :ref:`gammu-smsd-files`.

 .. config:option:: RunOnReceive